Concept Star

 Secondary Relationships Feature

-Sometimes, during analysis of relationship between ideas, it is found that an additional type of relationship exists, different from the main relation being analyzed, but also important for decision-making.
+Sometimes, during analysis of relationship between ideas, it is found that a significant type of relationship exists, different from the main relation being analyzed, but also important for decision-making.
 The secondary relationship feature allows you to capture this information, as a secondary link, on the Relationship Model.
 These additional links can (and should) have a different meaning than the main relationship being modeled.
 This feature is available for all 3 Relationship Modeling tools.

 The main benefits of having this feature available are: